wilsonliaows/docs/user-accounts-and-teams/team-collaboration.md

 ![Additional role access to features](/assets/images/user-accounts-and-teams/team-collaboration/role-permissons.gif) *Additional role access to Workato features*

 You can also define the folders, and correspondingly the recipes and connections contained in that folder, that the role will have access to.
 This is useful when there are multiple teams working on the same Workato account, such as development, QA and production teams in the [recipe development lifecycle](/recipe-development-lifecycle.md), or when different departments in the company wishes to manage their recipes separately.
+Users assigned to those folders will not have access to other folders nor to the `Home` folder.

 ![Additional role access to features](/assets/images/user-accounts-and-teams/team-collaboration/folder-permissions.gif) *Define folder permissions for the new role*